MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 image: SpaceEngineBH.jpg
 ---

-When dealing with renders of things like warp drives and black holes we usually just expect to see a simple approximation or an artist rendition, usually assuming the math required to pull off something accurate would require someone with at least a PhD in Mathematical Physics, which in most cases is somewhat true, but not necessarily.
-In this blog post I'll try to explain a way to do quite accurate visualizations within a 100 or so lines of code, for basically any kind of space time for which you can write its metric as code.
-The detailed mathematical derivation of this approach might be somewhat math heavy though.
+When thinking about renders of things like warp drives and black holes we usually just expect to see a simple approximation or an artist rendition, assuming the math required to pull off something accurate would require someone with at least a PhD in Mathematical Physics.
+Which I won't tell that its completely untrue, but in this blog post I'll try to explain a way to do quite accurate visualizations within a 100 or so lines of code, for basically any kind of space time for which you can write its metric as code.
+Although, the detailed mathematical derivation of this approach might be somewhat math heavy.

 The main ingredient of any GR render is figuring out how the rays of light move around.
-Knowing how light moves we can trace rays from the camera into the scene as see where the light came from.
-So, to render a basic scene without objects we simply trace a ray for each pixel and assign the color of the pixel to the color of the skybox in the direction in which the ray ends up pointing to.
+Knowing how light moves we can trace rays from the camera into the scene and see where the light came from.
+So, to render the simplest scene without objects we simply trace a ray for each pixel and assign the color of the pixel to the color of the skybox in the direction in which the ray ends up pointing to.

 - [What are geodesics?](#what-are-geodesics)
 - [Mathematical description of shortest path](#mathematical-description-of-shortest-path)